 Specifically, the test time for one trial depends directly on the wait time increment Δt , the initial wait time, and the final wait time (either the longest measured retention time or an imposed maximum wait time).
 The granularity Δt has a dramatic effect on test time, moreover, it is the more flexible parameter of the three.
 Therefore, we used a non-uniform approach.
 We used a granularity of 1 second for tests above 3 seconds, 100 ms for tests between 1 and 3 seconds, and 10 ms for tests below 1 second.
-Moreover, we first test above 3 seconds are considered in the finer tests (the overhead of writing and checking the entire DRAM would skew the finer tests).
+Moreover, we first test above 3 seconds, so that only pages that do not retain above 3 seconds are considered in the finer tests (the overhead of writing and checking the entire DRAM would skew the finer tests).
 Likewise, we test between 1 and 3 seconds before testing below 1 second so that only residual outlier pages are tested at the finest granularity.
 This testing strategy allows for precise measurements of the shortest-retention pages while keeping the test time reasonable.
 However, these parameters can be adjusted in the interest of test time or precision, as desired.
 At room temperature, we found it necessary to set the maximum wait time to 50 seconds.